-This measure tracks the percentage of projects completed by the commitment date established in the contract.
-This includes road, bridge, local public agency and multimodal projects - rail, aviation, waterway and transit.
+This measure tracks the percentage of road and bridge projects opened by the commitment date established in the contract.
+This commitment also includes local public agency projects and multimodal projects (rail, aviation, waterway and transit).
 MEASUREMENT AND DATA COLLECTION:

 For road and bridge projects, the project manager collaborates with the project team to establish the project completion day which is specific to when the road or bridge project will be opened to the public so to eliminate a financial penalty.
 The resident engineer uses the SiteManager system to track and document the work.
 Local public agencies and multimodal agencies use staff or consultant resources to set contract completion dates and track performance.
 DELIVER TRANSPORTATION SOLUTIONS OF GREAT VALUE Percent of projects completed on time - 4b